toru173/nomi-discord-python/README.md

 The Discord thread for this project is available at []()

 ## Feedback
-If you have a feature request, an improvement suggested or just want to tell me something cool you can either open a GitHub Issue or write a message in the Discord thread.
+If you have a feature request, a suggested improvement or just want to tell me something cool you can either open a GitHub Issue or write a message in the Discord thread.

 ## Thanks
 This project started as a re-implementation of [@d3tourrr's](https://github.com/d3tourrr) [NomiKin-Discord bridge](https://github.com/d3tourrr/NomiKin-Discord), written in Python.
 It has since grown far beyond the original scope 😅